-- 12. UNDERLINES the importance of making the energy infrastructure ready to make use of the opportunities offered by the ongoing process of modernization, decarbonization, by the growing shares of renewable energy, in order to evolve into a secure, fit-for purpose, modern, effective, smart and resilient energy system across the EU. - 13.
-IDENTIFIES the following energy infrastructure priorities: - a.
-Enhance the development of cross-border interconnections necessary to reach the 10% electricity interconnection target for 2020 with the objective of arriving at a 15% target for 2030, as defined in the Governance Regulation, while supporting projects that are crucial for the integration of Member States' grids into the EU energy networks and also addressing intra-state bottlenecks, aiming at achieving a fully effective and more integrated internal energy market. - b.
-Facilitate the RES roll-out as well as their integration in the networks, both at transmission and distribution level, particularly through promoting sector integration and developing storage solutions, bearing in mind the need of enhanced transmission networks to maintain grid stability and security of supply; - c.
+12. UNDERLINES the importance of making the energy infrastructure ready to make use of the opportunities offered by the ongoing process of modernization and decarbonization, by the growing shares of renewable energy, in order to evolve into a secure, fit-for purpose, modern, effective, smart and resilient energy system across the EU.

+13. IDENTIFIES the following energy infrastructure priorities:

+- a.
+Enhance the development of cross-border interconnections necessary to reach the 10% electricity interconnection target for 2020 with the objective of arriving at a 15% target for 2030, as defined in the Governance Regulation and supporting projects that are crucial for the integration and synchronization of Member States' systems grids into the EU energy networks and also addressing intra-state bottlenecks, aiming at achieving a fully effective and more integrated internal energy market. - Further facilitate the roll-out of RES as well as their integration in the networks, both at transmission and distribution level, particularly through promoting sector integration and developing storage solutions, bearing in mind the need of enhanced transmission networks to maintain grid stability and security of supply; - c.
 Facilitate the further electrification of the economy, in particular in emissions' intensive sectors, such as in the transport and industry sectors; - d.
-Exploit the significant potential for the deployment of direct renewable heat in the heating and cooling sector, including district heating and cooling. - e.
-Promote E-mobility and alternative renewable fuels infrastructure development, such as the EV charging infrastructure in the public and private areas, across the EU; - f.
-Enhance energy and power sector flexibility via energy storage, grid expansion, flexible generation, power-to-x technologies, sector coupling as well as demand management solutions such as smart metering; - g.
-Analyze existing infrastructure in order to secure cost effective transition and avoid lock-in effects and stranded assets and optimize the utilization of existing infrastructure and available interconnections, by making maximal use of market integration, market coupling and regional cooperation;
+Exploit the significant potential for the deployment of direct renewable heat, waste heat and CHP in the heating and cooling sector, including district heating and cooling. - e.
+Promote the development of infrastructure for E-mobility, renewable and other alternative fuels in line with Directive 2014/94 on alternative fuel infrastructure, such as the EV charging infrastructure in the public and private areas, across the EU;

+- f.
+Enhance energy and power sector flexibility by promoting inter alia energy storage, grid expansion, flexible generation, power-to-x technologies, sector coupling as well as demand management solutions such as smart metering; - g.
+Analyze the role of existing infrastructure in order to secure a cost effective clean energy transition and avoid lock-in effects and stranded assets and optimize the utilization of existing infrastructure and available interconnections, by making maximal use of market integration, sector coupling and regional cooperation;